annekroon/CCS-2/week08/tutorialexercise-week08.md

     print("\n")
 ```

 What classifier performs the best?
+Why do you think this is the best classifier?

 ## Question 7.